 Lift and tilt sensors

 The lift and tilt sensors signal the lawn mower to automatically shut off its blades once the machine is tipped or picked up.
-This feature not only works great in the event your kid gets curious and lifts the mower but also as an anti-theft mechanism.
+This feature works great in the event your kid gets curious and lifts the mower and has an anti-theft mechanism.
 Once the wheels leave the ground, an emergency stop is activated, and you can only get it running again by entering a PIN code.

-As such, a person who picks up and steals your robot lawn mower while it is running cannot use it without knowing the PIN code.
+As such, someone who picks up and steals your robot lawn mower while running cannot use it without knowing the PIN code.

-The cutting systems of robot lawn mowers have pretty weak motors.
-They only have enough power to cut grass, but not anything thicker and tougher.
+The cutting systems of robot lawnmowers have pretty weak motors.
+They only have enough power to cut grass, but nothing thicker and tougher.
 As such, if your mower’s blades come into contact with a rock, they wouldn’t have enough strength to cut through it and spew shards of stone that could hit your kids or pets.

-Robot lawn mowers vs. conventional mowers: Which is safer?
+Robotic lawn mowers vs. conventional mowers: Which one is safer?

-If it’s a choice between conventional and robot lawn mowers in terms of safety, the latter scores a lot more points.
+If it’s a choice between conventional and robot lawnmowers regarding safety, the latter scores many more points.

-There are many reported injuries related to traditional lawn mowers.
-According to a 2017 study by the Nationwide Children’s Hospital’s Center for Injury Research and Policy, injuries caused by lawn mowers send an average of 13 children to the emergency room every day.
+There are many reported injuries related to traditional lawnmowers.
+According to a 2017 study by the Nationwide Children’s Hospital’s Center for Injury Research and Policy, injuries caused by lawnmowers send an average of 13 children to the emergency room every day.
 This means a total of almost 4800 injured children each year.
-Traditional lawn mowers can cause severe injuries, including mutilation, especially to the lower limbs in children.
+Traditional lawnmowers can cause severe injuries, including mutilation, especially in children’s lower limbs.

 If safety is a concern and is one of your considerations, picking a robotic lawn mower over a conventional unit is a much wiser decision.

-For one, robot lawn mowers use battery power and electricity instead of fossil fuel.
-Many conventional mowers run on gasoline, and there’s bound to be some exhaust and little spills of gasoline on your grass.
+For one, robot lawnmowers use battery power and electricity instead of fossil fuel.
+Many conventional mowers run on gasoline, and there’s bound to be some exhaust and little gasoline spills on your grass.
 All these small spills combined would sum up to a significant amount that could contaminate your lawn.

 When your kids and dogs play on the grass or lawn, they could get exposed to these harmful spills.
 Prolonged or repeated exposure could adversely affect their health.

-Switching from a conventional mower to a robot lawn mower, therefore, decreases your carbon footprint.
+Switching from a conventional mower to a robot lawn mower decreases your carbon footprint.

-Safety precaution is still needed when using a robot lawn mower
+Caution is still needed when using a robot mower for mowing safety

-Robot lawn mowers are safe.
-They are much safer than conventional lawn mowers, which are considered one of the most dangerous garden equipment.
+Robot lawnmowers are safe.
+They are much safer than conventional lawnmowers, considered one of the most dangerous garden equipment.
 They have many safety features and mechanisms that would keep you, your kids, and your pets from getting injured.
-Switching from a traditional mower to a robotic one would be a smart decision, as it offers convenience and safety, and peace of mind.
+Switching from a traditional mower to a robotic one would be smart, as it offers convenience, safety, and peace of mind.